smikhalevski/doubter/README.md

 Returns a [`ConstShape`](https://smikhalevski.github.io/doubter/classes/ConstShape.html) instance.

-A shape that requires an input to be equal to `NaN`:
+A shape that requires an input to be `NaN`:

 ```ts
 d.nan();